droyo/dnscache-stats/README.md

   will only consider the first 100,000 queries.
 This is to prevent dnscache-stats from consuming an unpredictable amount of memory and is controlled by the compile-time constant `QueryTrackingLimit`.
-- dnscache-stats will buffer up to 100 entries of each metric in memory if they cannot be sent to the graphite server.
+- dnscache-stats will buffer up to 100 metrics in memory if they cannot be sent to the graphite server.
 Once the buffer is filled, the oldest metrics are dropped first.
+This is controlled by the compile-time constant `MetricsBufferMax`.
 - dnscache-stats will exit if it can no longer write to stdout.
-This is important when running dnscache-stats as a log program under daemontools, as it will ensure that the supervise program will restart it.
+This is important when running dnscache-stats as a log program under daemontools, as it will ensure that the supervise program will restart it if multilog dies.
 - When following a physical file (via the -f flag), dnscache will attempt to detect and re-open the file if it is renamed (such as during log rotation).
 This process is imperfect and can result in (very small) errors in metrics.

 # Building and developing dnscache-stats

-Dnscache-stats is written with Go, and can be built with Go version 1.4 or above.
+Dnscache-stats is written with Go, and can be built with Go version 1.6 or above.
 To build dnscache, run

 	go build